tuanhm0803/DQX/DOCUMENTATION.md

 *   **Staging Table Automation**: For each validated SQL script, the application automatically manages a corresponding staging table in the `stg` schema.
 This allows the results of any script to be materialized into a persistent, queryable table that can be refreshed on demand.
 *   **Publishing Workflow**: A two-step process allows for safe data validation.
 First, results are loaded into a temporary staging table using the "Populate" button.
 After verification, the "Publish" button merges these results into the final `dq.bad_detail` table.
 The merge logic is idempotent based on `(rule_id, source_id)` pairs, providing a controlled and reliable way to update production data quality records.
 *   **Separation of Concerns**: The project maintains a structure with separate modules for database connection (`database.py`), data schemas (`schemas.py`), CRUD operations (`crud.py`), and API routing (`routes/`).
 *   **Error Handling**: Global exception handling in `main.py` ensures that all unhandled backend errors return a JSON response.
-Frontend JavaScript in `sql_editor.html` includes robust error handling for API calls.
+Frontend JavaScript in all templates includes robust error handling for API calls.
-*   **Scheduler**: A new feature allows users to schedule SQL scripts to run at daily, weekly, or monthly intervals.
-This is managed through a new UI and a set of API endpoints.
+*   **Scheduler**: Users can schedule SQL scripts to run at daily, weekly, or monthly intervals.
+This is managed through a dedicated scheduler UI and a set of API endpoints.
+Job scheduling uses cron expressions for flexibility.
+*   **Reference Data Integration**: Rule and source reference tables are integrated throughout the application, providing human-readable names alongside IDs for better usability.
+*   **Visualization Dashboard**: The application includes a dashboard with Chart.js visualizations to help users analyze data quality issues over time and across different rules and sources.
-*   **Modern UI**: The frontend has been refactored to use a shared CSS stylesheet, providing a consistent and modern look and feel across all pages.
+*   **Modern UI**: The frontend uses Bootstrap and custom CSS with responsive design for a consistent and modern look and feel across all pages.
+The navigation bar is optimized for both desktop and mobile devices.

 ## Utilities